Home > docs > plugins v2 > Git and GitHub Task

 common task result fields,

-task returns a result object with one or more fields of result data
+the github task returns a result object with one or more fields of result data

-called.
+depending on the action called.
 The field names are noted in the documentation

 for each action.

-actions of the github
+The createRepo and deleteRepo actions of the github task allow the creation

 and deletion of GitHub repositories.

-action creates an empty repository with the name provided by repo
+createRepo action creates an empty repository with the name provided by repo

-parameter in the GitHub organization specified by org
+parameter in the GitHub organization specified by org parameter.

-- GitHub organization in which to create or delete the repositoryrepo
+org - GitHub organization in which to create or delete the repositoryrepo - Repository name to create or deletecreateRepo Returned Fields:

-organization myOrg
+organization myOrg.

 flows: